abelardopardo/ontask_b/docs_src/Introduction/index.rst

 There are several platforms that implement similar functionality or follow a similar approach.
-OnTask has been implemented with numerous ideas initially present in the Student Relationship Engagement System `SRES<http://sres .io>`_) and subsequent versions.
+OnTask has been implemented with numerous ideas initially present in the Student Relationship Engagement System `SRES <http://sres.io>`_) and subsequent versions.
 The common idea among them is the positive impact that personalised communication may have when supporting learners.
 There are a few scientific publications that document the ideas and processes that inspired the creation of OnTask: